Kamala Nehru College: Rankings

-It is ranked 33rd across India by National Institutional Ranking Framework in 2020.
+The college is ranked 43rd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Placement Cell

 The Placement Cell at Kamala Nehru College was instituted in 2006 and since its inception, it has been an integral part of the college.
 The college has provided complete infrastructure for the effective functioning of the cell.
 Top companies like EY, KPMG, and Wipro recruit students through on-campus placement.

 The Placement Cell serves as an interface between the students and the Corporates.
 Apart from bringing a varied list of Recruiters to the campus, the Placement Cell also organizes talks, study abroad seminars, internship opportunities and workshops for the collective student body.

 The aim is to ensure that students have the information and skills necessary for an effective job search.

 To conduct professional training programs outside the curricula to provide better placements.